Paper proposals are now being accepted for the 2020 NAB Show’s Broadcast Engineering and IT (BEIT) Conference.

 Please review this year's topics, requirements, guidelines and application fees below for 2020 submissions.
 Proposals for technical papers should focus on the topics listed below.
 Those featuring original research and rarely seen or highly regarded speakers will receive most favorable consideration.

 Interested in speaking but on a topic not listed below or in a non-paper format?
-NAB Show will soon be collecting submissions for The NAB Show Conference and Partner Insights programs.
-Learn more.
+NAB Show is also now collecting submissions for Exhibitor-Sponsored Thought Leadership and The NAB Show Conference, On-Floor Programs, and More.

 Proposal Requirements and Deadlines

 - All content proposed should be presented in a tutorial, non-promotional form.
 Proposals overtly promoting company products or services will not be accepted, although proposals explaining the underlying technologies used in broadcast products or services may be considered.
 (Note that NAB Show offers Partner Insights sessions on a space-available basis for companies seeking to promote their services.
 More information coming soon.)

 - Proposals for 2020 BEIT Conference papers must be submitted by 11:59 p.m.
 ET Friday, November 1, 2019 in order to be considered.

 - Written papers accompanying BEIT Conference presentations are highly encouraged, and will be included in the Proceedings of the 2020 Broadcast Engineering and IT Conference, available at the NAB Store at the 2020 NAB Show and online at www.nabstore.com.
 Guidelines and deadlines for the Proceedings papers will be distributed after the 2020 BEIT Conference papers are selected and the conference program is finalized.